Touring the first galleries opened at the Canadian Museum for Human Rights

 Throughout history, people have grappled with ideas about human dignity, respect, and responsibility.
 Today the term “human rights” generally refers to the rights and freedoms we have simply because we are human.
 It is an idea thousands of years in the making.

 On exhibit in the What are Human Rights? gallery is the Brentwood Box, a box meant to reflect the strength and resilience of residential school survivors and their descendants, and honour those survivors who are no longer living.
 The box traveled across Canada with the Truth and Reconciliation Commission as personal stories were collected.
+(Update May 2023: The box is now in permanent residence at the National Centre for Truth and Reconciliation on the grounds of the University of Manitoba in Winnipeg.)

 As early as the 1870s and as late as 1966, many First Nations, Métis, and Inuit children in Canada were forced into residential schools, often against parental wishes.
 Many were forbidden to speak their own language or practice their culture.
 In a number of schools, physical and sexual abuse also occurred.
 In 2008 the Truth and Reconciliation Commission was formed to learn and document the truth of what happened as a step toward reconciliation and healing.
 They examined records and collected testimonies from school officials and residential school survivors and their families and communities.